smshiplu/smshiplu/README.md

 Here are a few highlights from my portfolio:

+- **📋 Task Manager - JS (OOP Edition)** — This project was a turning point in how I approach frontend development.
+It taught me that writing maintainable code is just as important as making things work.
+I now feel more confident building scalable apps and collaborating on larger codebases.
-- **🔍 Anagram Finder App** — React + Gemini AI + Dictionary API.
-Fast, fun, and optimized for performance.
+- **🔍 Anagram Finder App - js** — JS + Gemini AI + Dictionary API. *Anagram Finder* is a dynamic frontend application that helps users discover anagram variations of their input words, complete with dictionary definitions.
+Integrates Gemini AI to generate meaningful anagrams based on user input, ensuring creative and relevant results.
-- **📋 Task Manager** — React + Firebase.
-Real-time CRUD operations with user authentication.
-- **🛒 E-commerce Demo** — Full MERN stack with MongoDB backend.
-Product listings, cart, and checkout flow.
+- **🏪 Inventory Management App - MERN** — Full MERN stack with MongoDB backend. an inventory management web app allows users to easily track and manage their inventory, from adding new items to updating stock levels.
+- **🛒 CodeBook (E-commerce Demo) - (Frontend)** — REACT + Tailwind CSS + NodeJs + ExpressJs (Fake backend).
-- **🎨 Portfolio Site** — Personal site built with React and Tailwind CSS, showcasing my work and journey.
+- **🎨 Portfolio Site** — REACT + Tailwind CSS + NodeJs + ExpressJs (Fake backend).
+A personal portfolio site where I showcase my works.

 > You can explore all my projects in the pinned section below 👇